-3.1.1 Bidders may obtain complete sets of the Bidding Documents from the issuing office designated in the Advertisement in the number and for the deposit sum, if any, stated therein.
-If so provided in the Advertisement, the deposit will be refunded to all plan holders who return the Bidding Documents in good condition within ten days after receipt of Bids.
+- § 3.1.1 Bidders may obtain complete sets of the Bidding Documents from the issuing office designated in the Advertisement in the number and for the deposit sum, if any, stated therein.
+If so provided in the Advertisement, the deposit will be refunded to all plan holders who return the Bidding Documents in good condition within ten (10) days after receipt of Bids.
 The cost of replacement of missing or damaged documents will be deducted from the deposit.
-A Bidder receiving a Contract award may retain the Bidding Documents and the Bidder's deposit will be refunded.

-- 2.8.
-Delete the language of Section 3.1.2 and insert the word "Reserved." - 2.9.
-In Section 3.1.4, delete the words "and Architect may make" and substitute the words "has made."
+A Bidder receiving a Contract award may retain the Hidding Documents and the Bidder's deposit will be refunded. - § 3.1.2 Bidders shall use complete sets of Bidding Documents in preparing Bids; neither the Owner nor Architect assumes responsibility for errors or misinterpretations resulting from the use of incomplete sets of Bidding Documents. - § 3.1.3 The Owner has made copies of the Bidding Documents available on the above terms for the purpose of obtaining Bids on the Work.
+No license or grant of use is conferred by issuance of copies of the Bidding Documents. - § 3.1.4 All persons obtaining Bidding Documents from the issuing office designated in the Advertisement shall provide that office with Bidder's contact information to include the Bidder's name, telephone number, mailing address, and email address.